RafaRemote/oc_python_p10_restful_secured_drf_api/README.md

 If you want to create a superuser to access the default Django adminstration page, follow these instructions:

-Open a second terminal. (first one is running the script)..
+Open a second terminal. (first one is running the script).
 Type:

 ```python
 python manage.py createsuperuser
 ```

-Follow the instructions, once the superuser created you can access the default Django adminstration page with your freshly created credentials: [http:127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).
+Follow the instructions, once the superuser created you can access the default Django adminstration page and log in with your freshly created credentials @ [http:127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).